Xenazine Side Effects

 Generic Name: tetrabenazine

-Note: This document contains side effect information about tetrabenazine.
-Some of the dosage forms listed on this page may not apply to the brand name Xenazine.
+Note: This page contains side effects data for the generic drug tetrabenazine.
+It is possible that some of the dosage forms included below may not apply to the brand name Xenazine.

 For the Consumer